eskildsen/google-ctf-2018/chals/catchat/writeup.md

 This challenge was straight forward, as it allows us to grab the code of both server and client.
 This simplifies exploitation a lot, as the final goal is quite clear.
 As the flag is in an admin cookie, we have to find a way to leak this.
 Our initial guess was some kind of XSS, but we quickly realised it was not the correct solution.

-The website have multiple small vulnerabilities, which together form an elegant exploit chain.
+The website has multiple small vulnerabilities, which together form an elegant exploit chain.
 The final exploit is built on the following vulnerabilities:

 1. CSS injection allows to leak data from the HTML DOM
 2. GET requests are accepted for server /send requests